-Out of New Zealand’s 10 Great Walks comes the red herring that is ‘The Whanganui Journey’.
+Out of New Zealand’s 10 Great Walk routes, comes the red herring that is ‘The Whanganui Journey’.
 This epic adventure actually involves no walking at all!
 Instead, the Journey into the lush wilderness takes place on water!

-Yes, ‘The Whanganui Journey’, is actually an epic canoe adventure, and we were about to jump in at the deep end, on our first ever canoe trip!
+Yes, ‘The Whanganui Journey’ Great Walk – is actually an epic canoe adventure!
+Most importantly, we were about to jump in at the deep end, on our first ever canoe trip!

-In fact, ‘The Whanganui Journey’ is the only one of the world famous Great Walks of New Zealand, that does not involve setting out on foot!
+In fact, ‘The Whanganui Journey Great Walk” is the only one of the world famous Great Walks of New Zealand, that does not involve setting out on foot!

 With options of two different starting points, covering either 3 or 5 days, we novices, wisely chose the shorter distance.
 Covering 88km, our journey on the North Island’s Whanganui River, would begin at Whakohoro.

 This incredibly remote location, is the main starting point on the river.
-The route takes you through thick bush, following wide gorges, passing moss covered waterfalls, as you head towards the finish at Pipiriki.
+Taking you through thick bush, following wide gorges and passing moss covered waterfalls, before arriving at the finish at Pipiriki.

-We’d booked our canoe hire for the Whanganui Journey, several months in advance, with Whanganui River Canoes.
-The owner’s also have a campsite at their base, in the village of Raetihi.
-This is one of the closest campgrounds to the finish and unbelievably, to the start-one and a half hours drive away!
+We’d booked our canoe hire for the Whanganui Journey Great Walk, several months in advance.
+Our choice of operator was Whanganui River Canoes.
+The owner’s also have a campsite at their base – in the village of Raetihi.
+This is one of the closest camp grounds to the finish.
+Unbelievably, it’s also the closest to the start – one and a half hours drive away!

 Staying at the campground the night before and hiring the canoes from there, meant we had transport to and from the River included.
-We could also safety park the camper on site, for the duration of the trip.
+We could also safety park the campervan on site for the duration of the trip.

 The overnight campground’s for the Whanganui Journey, also had to be arranged and booked in advance.
-Our first night would be a DOC (Department of Conservation) bunk at their John Coull Hut.
-Whilst our second night, was to be a cabin, at The Bridge to Nowhere campground, where the promise of a hot shower sold it to us!
+Our first night would be a DOC (Department of Conservation) bunk at John Coull Hut.
+Whilst our second night, was a cabin, at The Bridge to Nowhere campground – where the promise of a hot shower would await!

-By late afternoon on 21st December, we’d checked into the campsite, ready for The Whanganui Journey and adventure ahead.
-Blimey…What had we let ourselves in for!
+By late afternoon on 21st December, we’d checked into the campsite, ready for The Whanganui Journey Great Walk.
+Above all, we were anticipating the adventure ahead and wondering what had we let ourselves in for?

 On arrival, we were each allocated a large barrel for clothes and equipment and a small barrel for food.
-A yellow dry bag came with the bigger barrel.
-We could safely pack our kit inside this and then into the sealed container.
-The food had to be put inside a bin liner, before locking into the small barrel.
+First, a yellow dry bag came with the bigger barrel, safely packing our kit inside this and then into a sealed container.
+Then our food had to be put inside a bin liner, before locking into the smaller barrel.

-A couple of waterproof cases were also given, for storing electrical items, where they’d hopefully stay dry or at least float if they ended up in the river!
+Next, a couple of waterproof cases were given, for storing electrical items.
+Hopefully these would stay dry or at least float if they ended up in the river!

 It soon became clear that we might not even get started on our trip.
 After heavy rains and high winds, none of the canoes had been allowed on the river for 5 days.

-As the water levels had risen, so too had the dangers of the river in full flood.
+The water levels had risen and with it, the dangers of the river in full flood.
 We wouldn’t know until the next morning, if the water had receded enough for us canoeists to take to the water.

-If any more rain fell overnight, especially upstream, then The Whanganui Journey would finish before it began.
+If any more rain fell overnight, especially upstream, then The Whanganui Journey Great Walk would finish before it began.

 The Raetihi Holiday Park was actually really lovely.
-Commanding fine views across to Ruapehu, the snow-capped slopes of this volcanic wonderland, glistened in the evening sunlight.
+Commanding fine views across to Ruapehu.
+Here, the snow-capped slopes of this volcanic wonderland, glistened in the evening sunlight.

-A newly modernised toilet block, powerful hot showers and excellent camp kitchen, were a perfect addition to the convenience of the location.
+The newly modernised toilet block, powerful hot showers and excellent camp kitchen awaited.
+All were a perfect addition to the convenience of the location.

 We’d been joined by our son and his girlfriend, and our other son and 3 of his pals from his pilot training school.
 Luckily, we had a cabin booked, along with a glamping tent and our campervan pitch.

-Before settling in for the night, we had to watch a safety video at the campsite office.
-This detailed everything we should expect about The Whanganui Journey.
+Before settling in for the night, we first had to watch a safety video at the campsite office.
+This detailed everything we should expect about The Whanganui Journey Great Walk.

-Lots of it showed what to do to avoid falling in and how nothing could be done, other than float to a bank, if you did fall in!
+Most importantly, it showed what to do to avoid falling in the river.
+Worse still – how nothing could be done, other than float to a river bank – if you did fall in!
 It all sounded so simple!

-One last check of the packing and that was it, time for bed.
+One last check of the packing and that was it – time for bed.
 It was such a cold night, wrapping up and staying warm under the covers seemed like a really good option.
-Summer in New Zealand can still be really cool overnight, this was a really good reminder of that!
+Summer in New Zealand can still be really cool overnight, so this was a really good reminder of that!